The spatial clustering of ROSAT all-sky survey Active Galactic Nuclei: V. The evolution of broad-line AGN clustering properties in the last 6 Gyr: Introduction

-As AGN samples are substantially smaller than galaxy samples at low ($z\lesssim0.7$) and moderate redshifts ($0.7\lesssim z \lesssim 1.5$), the AGN auto-correlations function (ACF; measuring the distances between AGN only) has a limited signal-to-noise ratio (S/N), particularly at small separations.
-To overcome this observational challenge the AGN cross-correlation function (CCF) with a dense galaxy sample in the same volume can be used; \cite{coil_georgakakis_2009} demonstrate the potential of this approach.
+As AGN samples are substantially smaller than galaxy samples at low ($z\lesssim0.7$) and moderate redshifts ($0.7\lesssim z \lesssim 1.5$), the AGN autocorrelations function (ACF; measuring the distances between AGN only) has a limited signal-to-noise ratio (S/N), particularly at small separations.
+To overcome this observational challenge, the AGN cross-correlation function (CCF) with a dense galaxy sample in the same volume can be used; \cite{coil_georgakakis_2009} demonstrate the potential of this approach.
 Due to the substantial increase in the number of AGN-galaxy pairs, the uncertainty in the clustering measurement is reduced compared to the measurement of the ACF in the same AGN sample.
 The AGN ACF can then be inferred from the AGN-galaxy CCF.
 Halo occupation distribution (HOD) modeling can then be used to interpret the observed clustering signal (e.g., \citealt{cooray_sheth_2002}; \citealt{rodriguez_comparat_2017}).

 In \citet[hereafter paper I]{krumpe_miyaji_2010}, we use the CCF technique to measure the clustering between \textit{ROSAT} All-Sky Survey (RASS) AGN identified in the Sloan Digital Sky Survey (SDSS) and a large sample of SDSS luminous red galaxies (LRGs) at $0.16<z<0.36$.
 The samples are drawn from a series of SDSS data releases, starting with data release 4 (\citealt{adelman_mccarthy_agueeros_2006}).
 The high S/N of the measurement allows us to split the sample into low and high X-ray luminosity subsamples.
-We find a weak X-ray luminosity dependence for luminous, broad-line AGN in which higher luminosity (median intrinsic $L_{\rm0.1-2.4\,keV} = 3.0\times 10^{44}$ erg s$^{-1}$) AGN cluster more strongly than their lower luminosity ($9.8\times 10^{43}$ erg s$^{-1}$) counterparts.
+We find a weak X-ray luminosity dependence for luminous, broad-line AGN in which higher-luminosity (median intrinsic $L_{\rm0.1-2.4\,keV} = 3.0\times 10^{44}$ erg s$^{-1}$) AGN cluster more strongly than their lower-luminosity ($9.8\times 10^{43}$ erg s$^{-1}$) counterparts.

 In the second paper of this series \citep[hereafter paper II]{miyaji_krumpe_2011}, we develop a novel method of applying the HOD modeling technique directly to the measured CCF between RASS/SDSS AGN and SDSS LRGs.
 We constrain the distribution of AGN as a function of DMH mass instead of quoting only typical DMH masses.
 The major advantage of this method is that it does not use a phenomenological power-law fit, as is often done to derive typical DMHs.
 We find that models where the AGN fraction among satellite galaxies decreases with DMH mass beyond $M_{\rm DMH} \sim 10^{12}$ $h^{-1}$ $M_{\odot}$ are preferred for luminous, broad-line AGN.
 This is in contrast to HOD modeling of galaxy samples (\citealt{zheng_zehavi_2009}; \citealt{zehavi_zheng_2011}).